Fouting/CS50-2020/README.md

 This is a git of my solution for Harvard CS50 2020 problem set

 I will have about 2 versions of my code for each problem due to:
-  1. My first code will be writen when I just follow what is taught in lecture
+  1. Core: My first code that is writen by just follow what is taught in lecture
-  2. Another edition will be writen when I rethink and review other people code and document for a more refine code
+  2. Refine:A more refine code where I review other people code and document for a cleaner code

   **Problem Set 1**
   - Hello